emilwallner/Emil-Wallner-LinkedIn-Resume/README.md

 ---

-Emil is exploring mathematical reasoning using deep learning.
-He's studying Computer Science at 42 Paris.
+Emil is doing deep learning research at Google Art & Culture, self-studies deep learning at 42 Paris, and is doing independent research in mathematical reasoning.

 In 2018, he made a popular open source project that translates design mock-ups into HTML/CSS, [Screenshot-to-code](https://github.com/emilwallner/Screenshot-to-code), and in early 2019 he was subject for a short-film by Google for his work on [automated colorization](https://www.youtube.com/watch?v=xKPk7tG2upc).

-Emil used to work for the University of Oxford and he co-founded a [seed investment firm](http://emerge.education/) focussed on education technology.
+Emil used to work for the University of Oxford and he co-founded a [seed investment firm](http://emerge.education/) focussed on education technology (59 investments).
 Email: w@llner.co

 **Looking for a deep learning engineering/research internship at the end of 2020.**